vagdur/penrose/packages/docs-site/docs/ref/style/overview.md

 A Style program is composed of _blocks_, of which there are three types:

-- [Namespaces] are usaully used to specify constants such as [canvas dimensions][canvas-dimensions], colors, and other constant values within the diagram.
+- [Namespaces] are usually used to specify constants such as [canvas dimensions][canvas-dimensions], colors, and other constant values within the diagram.
 - [Selector] blocks match on [Substance] statements and specifies shapes and diagram layout.
 - [Collector] blocks are similar to [Selector], except that it aggreggates the match results into collections.